ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 <p class="caption">(\#fig:inter-ex)Intersections of a HUC unit and Iowa counties</p>
 </div>

 Note also that the attributes of county data are joined as you can see `acres` in the output above.
-So, `st_intersection()` is really a spatial kind of spatial join where the resulting observations are the intersections of the target and source `sf` objects.
+As I said earlier, `st_intersection()` is a spatial kind of spatial join where the resulting observations are the intersections of the target and source `sf` objects.

 In order to find the area-weighted average of corn acres, you can use `st_area()` first to calculate the area of the intersections, and then find the area-weighted average as follows: